 Students learn why there are similarities and differences between Italian and English languages and how these are related.
 They begin to have a grasp of the history of the language they are studying and its links with other languages.
-Students begin to understand and use the language within the world of their own experience, including the world of learning, with some topics drawn from other domains.
-They participate in activities where they practice exchanging simple personal information on topics such as Food, Fashion in Italy, Housing and School units.
-They talk about themselves in response to questions and learn to ask questions.
+Students begin to understand and use the language within the world of their own experience, including the world of learning, with some topics drawn from other subjects.

+They participate in activities where they practice exchanging simple information on topics such as Food, Fashion in Italy, describing Housing, school subjects and classroom objects, and comparing the Italian and Australian school systems.
+They talk about themselves in response to questions and learn to ask questions on various topics.

-In Year 8 Italian, students complete a variety of in-class and out-of-class assessments
+In Year 8 Italian, students complete a variety of in-class and out-of-class assessments: